Improved Exploration in Factored Average-Reward MDPs: : REGRET ANALYSIS

-The proof of Theorem \ref{thm:regret_Alg1} is provided in Appendix A in the supplementary material.
-Similarly to most UCRL2-style algorithms, the proof of this theorem follows the machinery of the regret analysis in \cite{jaksch2010near}.
-However, to account for the underlying factored structure, as in the regret analyses in \cite{osband2014near,xu2020near}, the proof decomposes the regret across factors.
-The algorithms in \cite{osband2014near,xu2020near} both rely on $L_1$-type confidence sets, as in UCRL2 \cite{jaksch2010near}, and their corresponding regret analyses proceed by decomposing an $L_1$ distance between two probability distributions to the sum of $L_1$ distances over various factors.
+The proof of Theorem \ref{thm:regret_Alg1} is provided in Appendix \ref{app:regret_proof_generic}.
+Similarly to most UCRL2-style algorithms, the proof of this theorem follows the machinery of the regret analysis in \citep{jaksch2010near}.
+However, to account for the underlying factored structure, as in the regret analyses in (\citet{osband2014near,xu2020near}), the proof decomposes the regret across factors.
+The algorithms in \citet{osband2014near,xu2020near} both rely on $L_1$-type confidence sets, as in UCRL2 \citep{jaksch2010near}, and their corresponding regret analyses proceed by decomposing an $L_1$ distance between two probability distributions to the sum of $L_1$ distances over various factors.
 This decomposition necessarily involves the global diameter $D$ in the leading term of regret.
-In contrast to \cite{osband2014near,xu2020near}, our algorithm relies on confidence sets defined for individual elements of the transition function.
-We use a novel decomposition lemma, which exploits the benefit of using the Bernstein-style confidence sets in our algorithm.
-This decomposition lemma proves essential to have a regret bound whose leading term scales as $D_{i,y}$ instead of $D$.

-\paragraph{Cartesian products.} We now focus on the specific case where the structure $\cG$ can be decomposed to the Cartesian products.
-This case could be relevant in some application scenarios, as discussed in \cite{lHorincz2016estimating}.
-In this case, the true FMDP $M$ can be seen as the Cartesian products of some base MDPs.
-To present the regret bound of \AlgB\ for this case, let the true FMDP $M$ be a Cartesian product of $k$ base MDPs, $M^{(i)}, i=1,\ldots,k$, each with state space $\cS^{i}$, action space $\cA^{i}$, and the respective local and global diameters $D^{(i)}_{s}$ and $D^{(i)}$.
-We have:
+In contrast, \AlgB\ relies on Lemma \ref{lem:factored_deviation}, which carefully exploits the benefit of using the Bernstein-style confidence sets. \paragraph{Regret Bound for Cartesian Products.} We now focus on a structure $\cG$ that can be represented as a Cartesian product, so that the true FMDP $M$ can be seen as a Cartesian product of some base MDPs.
+Let the true FMDP $M$ be a Cartesian product of $m$ base MDPs, $M_i, i=1,\ldots,m$, each with state-space $\cS_i$, action-space $\cA_{i}$, and diameter $D_i$.